anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 New Java Classes:

 Modified Java Classes:
+Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
 - Main Class
     - new variables were added, for the How To Play (about) button, and new scene for the "how to play" page was introduced.
     - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge),